zoeskan/MCB185/UNIX_REFERENCE.md

 Unix Quick Reference
 ====================

-These are all of Unix commands we use in the course.
+These are all of the Unix commands we use in the course.

 | Token | Meaning